Formation of New NBA by Northerners, Gradual Disintegration of Nigeria?

 By Eric Elezuo

-Two lawyers, on Friday, spearheaded a mutiny that claimed culminated into the breaking away of some lawyers from the northern parts of Nigeria to form what they termed New Nigeria Bar Association.
+Two lawyers, on Friday, spearheaded a mutiny that culminated into the breaking away of some lawyers from the northern parts of Nigeria to form what they termed New Nigeria Bar Association.
 The two lawyers, Nuhu Ibrahim (Convener 1) and Abdulbasit Suleiman (Convener 2), explained that the formation of the ‘New NBA’ was aimed at protecting their interests as enshrined under Section 40 of the constitution.

 What looks like the climax of a series of events that preceded the 2020 NBA Conference, may have unconsciously triggered the disintegration of the entity called Nigeria as the breakaway was motivated on religious and ethnic grounds.